Christine Swabey: Board Chair

 Carol is a qualified social worker and she worked for 18 years in local authority children’s services in a range of services for children, young people and families including child protection, looked after children and children in need.
 Prior to qualifying as a social worker Carol worked in children’s residential care.
 Carol retires from Action for Children at the end of January 2021 and is looking forward to taking on some new and varied roles.

-Robert is a strategic communications leader with over 18 years’ experience across a wide mix of organisations and sectors.
-He is currently Director of Policy and External Affairs at the Royal College of Paediatrics and Child Health and oversees the College’s policy, media, public affairs, digital and creative media teams.
-Robert’s extensive experience spans prior leadership roles in private and public sector organisations such as Water UK, Tesco PLC, and the pharmaceutical company MSD.
-He was also previously Head of Public Affairs at the British Medical Association.
-He led the BMA’s in-house team in campaigning aimed at the Westminster Parliament, Government, EU institutions and other stakeholders.
+Robert is a strategic communications leader with over 20 years’ experience across a mix of organisations and sectors.
+As Director of Membership, Policy & External Affairs, he oversaw the College’s teams covering membership, marketing, events, media, public affairs, policy, campaigning, digital and creative media.
+His extensive experience spans prior leadership roles in private and public sector organisations such as Water UK, Tesco PLC, the pharmaceutical company MSD and the British Medical Association.

 Andreas was appointed to the ISI Board in May 2022.
 He is a senior leader and non-executive with over 30 years of Board-level experience across multiple sectors and geographies.